 Luckily, I knew what I did wrong (too much liquid), so I adjusted the recipe and tried again.
 Success!

 The best part?
 I even made a chocolate pie crust.
-Not from Oreos but actual chocolate pie dough.
+Not from Oreos but actual chocolate pie dough from scratch.
+It’s amazing.
+I mean, it’s chocolate pecan pie all the way!

-Whether you serve this pie for Thanksgiving, Christmas, or any day of the year, you don’t want to pass up this recipe.
+Whether you serve this German Chocolate Pecan Pie recipe for Thanksgiving, Christmas, or any day of the year, you won’t want to skip dessert!

 I don’t even know why I was thinking about pie, but there I was during one of our routine songs where I thought, heyyyyy why don’t I add cocoa powder to regular pie dough and make a chocolate-based pie?